seL4/camkes-tool/docs/index.md

 This module contains functionality for looking up builtin templates.
 The templates themselves are actually stored in this directory (camkes/templates) as well to reduce confusion.
-As a brief disclaimer, despite containing the least code of any of the CAmkES modules, camkes.templates is by far the most dense and complicated part of the CAmkES ecosystem.
-This is not intended to put you off using or modifying this module, but is just a word of caution.
 The description below only describes the externally facing behaviour of this module.
 If you need to understand how template lookups actually work you will need to read the source code and comments.

 The API only contains a single class through which all access is intended to flow.